Frequently asked questions?

 Orkney hold a record for each and every Orkney ever built.
 Your Orkney will have a unique hull identification number which can be found embossed in the gelcoat, in the upper Port side corner on the transom.
 Very early models would have had an Orkney builders plate fitted in the cockpit with a similar hull number.
-In addition boats built since 1998 have a red plate with a number starting with the prefix GB-ORK, this can be found in the upper Starboard corner of the transom.
-Follow this link to our boat age chart to find out which year your boat was built.
+In addition boats built since 1998 have a red plate with a number starting with the prefix GB-ORK, the last two digits of which signify the year of build, this can be found in the upper Starboard corner of the transom.

 What is an RCD category ?